MukundVarmaT/FlipkartGrid2.0/index.md

   Your browser does not support the HTML5 Video element.
 </video>

-### Simple U-Net model trained using an unsupervised scheme
+### Simple U-Net model trained using an unsupervised scheme (experimental not a part of submission)

 <p class="text"><b>Samples from a model trained from scratch to validate our unsupervised training proceedure.</b></p>